rackerlabs/support-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 #### How can I raise my API rate limits for Cloud Load Balancers?

-To modify imposed API rate limits, contact Support.
+To modify imposed API rate limits, contact Rackspace Support.

 #### What is the maximum throughput of each load balancer?